-The BMP applies to areas of bushland to be retained and enhanced within the western sector of the subject site (refer to Figure 1.3), areas to be replanted as STIF within an off-site offset area and the permanent and temporary pond to be created as habitat for the GHFF and EBWB.
-The general locations of the proposed permanent features are shown in Figure 1.2..
+The BMP applies to areas of bushland to be retained and enhanced within the western sector of the subject site (refer to Figure 1.4); areas to be replanted as STIF within on-site and off-site offset areas and the permanent and temporary pond to be created as habitat for the GHFF and EBWB.
+The general locations of the proposed permanent features are shown in Figure 1.2.